 This course will introduce students to broad principles within the field of environmental monitoring followed by lectures using case studies to discuss principles of contaminant monitoring, use of bioindicators, and building partnerships using community-based monitoring.
 We will discuss how these methods may be used to monitor amphibian populations and their habitats.
-The field component will focus on the use of amphibians as bioindicators of the integrity of freshwater habitats in the Pilis Hills and near Lake Balaton.
+The field component will focus on the use of amphibians as bio-indicators of the integrity of freshwater habitats in the Pilis Hills and near Lake Balaton.
 On-site habitat assessments will be complemented by quantitative field work using visual encounter surveys and the amphibian road call count method.

-Learning Outcome Assessment Activities Estimated Workload understand the basic principles of environmental monitoring identify the pros and cons of various approaches to monitoring the environment be aware of common bioindicators and how they are used understand the concepts in effective study design and apply them to a monitoring question of concern conduct a simple amphibian monitoring study present findings in a clear and concise fashion work more effectively in a group setting group reports (90%) group self- assessment (5%) ethical conduct during field work (5%) lectures field exercise reading / listening to audial recordings group report writing 12 24 16 improve ethical conduct whilst undertaking field research Total hours Click here to enter text.
+Learning Outcome Assessment Activities Estimated Workload understand the basic principles of environmental monitoring identify the pros and cons of various approaches to monitoring the environment be aware of common bioindicators and how they are used group reports (90%) group self- assessment (5%) lectures field exercise 12 24 they are used understand the concepts in effective study design and apply them to a monitoring question of concern conduct a simple amphibian monitoring study present findings in a clear and concise ethical conduct during field work (5%) reading / listening to audial recordings 16 6. process and end of a clear and consider fashion7. work more effectively in a group setting8. improve ethical conduct whilst undertaking field research group report writing 23 Total hours Click here to enter text.
 75